 There are many process parameters that need to be optimized for effective plasma treatment.
 These can include:

 - Chamber pressure

 - Number of parts in the chamber (loading effect)

 - Chamber cleanliness prior to treatment

 This last one is often overlooked or neglected.
 Unintended substances inside the chamber can be deposited on a surface if not cleaned.
 Typically, this requires routine wipe downs with alcohol or sometimes a pure oxygen or oxygen + fluorocarbon (e.g. CF4) cycle in the chamber after a coating.
 Foregoing this maintenance can lead to dirty electrodes which won’t put out the desired power and may not give the expected results.
 The chamber door seal needs to be checked and maintained as well to ensure the integrity of the vacuum being pulled in the chamber.

 There are many applications where plasma use in a vacuum chamber is the ideal method, but with the ever-changing landscape of materials, the versatility of the plasma units and the highly technical parameters that need to be dialed in, it’s crucial to have a way of ensuring that this technology is being used optimally every time.
 A quantitative data-driven specification needs to be developed for the materials according to its innate features and desired outcomes, as well as for the plasma unit itself, so cleanliness can be maintained all around.

-For more information about how to build a treatment, coating or adhesion process that achieves the highest levels of productivity and efficiency, download our eBook on determining the root cause of contamination.
+For more information about how to build a treatment, coating or adhesion process that achieves the highest levels of productivity and efficiency, download our eBook on scaling from product development to production with a new level of smoothness.
 The sources of chemical contaminants that interfere with adhesion and cleanliness do not always come from the places you expect.
-Use our step-by-step guide to begin your own investigation and discover how to use your treatment equipment to do what it was built to do.
-Download the eBook today: Checklist: Adhesion Failure Root-Cause Analysis for Manufacturers.
+Use our guide to discover how to use your treatment equipment to do what it was built to do and bridge the gap between R&D and production.
+Download the eBook today: How to Streamline Process Design to Production for Medical Devices.